Woodlanders Bringing you the best in rare native and exotic plants since 1979

 Common Name: Variegated Solomon's Seal

 This Japanese perennial is a great plant for the woodland or shaded border.
 Polygonatum falcatum ( aka Polygonatum odoratum var. thunbergii) 'Variegatum' has striking summer foliage.
-It is easy to grow and spreads in moist fertile soil.
-The varieg...
+It is easy to grow in shady or semi-shady area...

 Polystichum acrostichoides